michellemho/michellemho.github.io/about.md

 ---
-layout: default
+layout: about
 title: About
 ---
 # About page

-This page tells you a little bit about us.
+Did you hear?
 Geoff and Michelle are going on an indefinitely long road-trip across the country, from NYC to Seattle!